Jackson Convicts

 The Jackson Convicts were a minor league baseball team based in Jackson, Michigan.
 From 1906 to 1915, Jackson teams played as members of the Southern Michigan League for the duration of the league but did not claim a league championship in their tenure.
 In 1914 and 1915, Jackson played one season each known as the "Chiefs" and "Vets."

-Jackson teams hosted home minor league teams at Keeley Park.
+The Jackson teams hosted home minor league home games at Keeley Park.
+The site is still in use today as a public park.

 The team "Convicts" nickname corresponded to Jackson serving as home to the Michigan State Prison in the era.

 History

+1906: Charter members Southern Michigan League

 After minor league baseball began in Jackson with the 1888 Jackson Jaxons of the Tri-State League, the Convicts were preceded by the 1902 Jackson White Sox, who played a partial season in the Michigan State League.

 On February 19, 1906, the National Commission awarded the Michigan cities of Jackson and Kalamazoo to the newly formed Southern Michigan League, after the existing Interstate League had first claimed the Kalamazoo franchise for that league.

 In 1906, the Jackson Convicts became charter members of the six–team Class D level Southern Michigan League, also called the "Southern Michigan Association".
 The Battle Creek Crickets, Kalamazoo White Sox, Mount Clemens Bathers, Saginaw and Tecumseh Indians teams joined Jackson in beginning league play on May 6, 1906.

 Jackson's "Convicts" nickname for the ballclub corresponds to the city being home to the Michigan State Prison in the era.
 The first state prison, located in Jackson was built in 1842.
-Today, the original 1842 prison site houses residential apartments, several art galleries and a bicycle cooperative.
+Today, the original 1842 prison site houses residential apartments, several art galleries, the Grand River Farmers Market, and the River & Rail food hub.

 In their first season of play, the Convicts ended the 1906 season with a record of 52–52 to place fourth in the final Southern Michigan League standings.
 Managed by Mo Meyers and George Deneau, Jackson finished 17.0 games behind the first place Mount Clemens Bathers.
 Mount Clemens (69-34) was followed by the second place Kalamazoo White Sox (63–41), who were followed by the Tecumseh Indians (57–47), Jackson Convicts (52–52), Battle Creek Crickets (39–56) and Saginaw (34–60).